WordPress/gutenberg/packages/components/src/navigator/navigator-provider/README.md

-# `NavigatorRoot`
+# `NavigatorProvider`

 <div class="callout callout-alert">
 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>

-The `NavigatorRoot` component allows rendering nested panels or menus (via the [`NavigatorScreen` component](/packages/components/src/navigator/navigator-screen/README.md)) and navigate between these different states (via the `useNavigator` hook).
+The `NavigatorProvider` component allows rendering nested panels or menus (via the [`NavigatorScreen` component](/packages/components/src/navigator/navigator-screen/README.md)) and navigate between these different states (via the `useNavigator` hook).
 The Global Styles sidebar is an example of this.

 The `Navigator*` family of components is _not_ opinionated in terms of UI, and can be composed with any UI components to navigate between the nested screens.